 - Landscape and architect fees

-Then we ask the client if design is their priority, or if budget or a fast build is more important.
-And we reassess the scope of the work and create a more realistic budget, based on that priority.
+Then we ask the client if Design is their priority or if budget or a fast build is more important.
+We reassess the scope of the work and create a more realistic budget based on that priority.

 Budgeting To Build In California’s South Bay

 California housing costs have skyrocketed in recent years.
-There are a few steps you can take to make sure your new home stays in budget.
+You can take a few steps to ensure your new home stays within budget.

-- Lowering your new home costs mean using more affordable materials.
+- Lowering your new home costs means using more affordable materials.
 Think quartz over marble for countertops and vinyl rather than true grasscloth for wall coverings.

 - You may make structural sacrifices.
 If we’re $50,000 over, and a client wants pitched roofs, we can leave those roofs flat and probably make the budget.